 The ceramic digital printing system uses a standard colour laser digital printer.
 Printers such as the Ricoh SP C440 and the larger Ricoh SP C840 printer can be used for this purpose.
 Used machines such as the Ricoh SP C430, Ricoh SP820, Ricoh SP 830, and Riccoh MP C2500 are also suitable for conversion.

 To be suitable for digital ceramic printing the laser printer must be toner based and use a two component technology.

 This means that it must have a separate developer unit containing the toner and a carrier.

-On our YouTube channel FotoCeramic, there is a growing collection of Tutorial videos on a variety of different maintenance methods for specific printers.
+On our FotoCeramic YouTube channel, there is a collection of tutorial videos on a variety of different maintenance methods for specific printers.
 As the collection grows you may see your specific printer be featured however If your printer is not featured you're welcome to contact us via any channel on the site.